The impact of the global cotton supply chain on yarn prices in Pakistan

 It is also not just Shanghai, other big Chinese ports have also been affected by lockdowns.

 Climate change has affected everything and its impact on cotton production is massive and negative.
-Weather conditions due to climate change have damaged the cotton crop in Pakistan and globally which has caused ripples through the economy.
+Weather conditions due to climate change have damaged the cotton crop in Pakistan and globally which has caused ripples throughout the economy.

 Constant seasons of inconsistent and unpredictable weather have crippled Pakistan’s already suffering cotton sector, all of this has resulted in lost revenue and jobs that could cost the economy billions.